localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 * The [awslocal](https://docs.localstack.cloud/integrations/aws-cli/#localstack-aws-cli-awslocal) command line utility
 * A mock SMTP server like [smtp4dev](https://github.com/rnwood/smtp4dev) or [Papercut SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP) to receive the email notifications locally.

-In order to connect LocalStack with the SMTP server, you need to [configure the following SMTP environment variables](https://docs.localstack.cloud/aws/ses/#pro) when starting LocalStack:
+To connect LocalStack with the SMTP server, you need to [configure the following SMTP environment variables](https://docs.localstack.cloud/aws/ses/#pro) when starting LocalStack:
  * `SMTP_HOST` this should contain the hostname and the port of your mock SMTP server
  * `SMTP_USER` optional, if there is user to connect
  * `SMTP_PASS` optional